Omagh: Former railways

 The Government of Northern Ireland made the GNR Board close the Omagh – Enniskillen line in 1957.
 The Ulster Transport Authority took over the GNR's remaining lines in Northern Ireland in 1958.
 In accordance with The Benson Report submitted to the Northern Ireland Government in 1963, the UTA closed the "Derry Road" through Omagh on 15 February 1965.
 Later the Omagh Throughpass road was built on the disused trackbed through Omagh railway station.

+As of 2014, there were plans to reopen railway lines in Northern Ireland including the Derry Road from Portadown to Derry via Dungannon to Omagh and Strabane.

 Bus services

 Bus Services in Omagh are operated by Ulsterbus.

-Proposed railways

-There are plans to reopen railway lines in Northern Ireland including the line from Portadown via Dungannon to Omagh.